Is 661 a Good Credit Score?

 Once you qualify, a personal loan provides a lump sum of cash up front that can be used for virtually any purpose, including credit card consolidation, home improvements, and large purchases.

-Takeaway
+The Takeaway

 Fortunately, you’re not far off from FICO’s “good” credit rating (670-739).
-Taking some simple steps — like making on-time credit payments, catching up on past-due accounts, and paying down revolving account balances — can help improve your credit profile and allow you to access lending products with lower rates in the future.
+Taking some simple steps — such as making on-time credit payments, catching up on past-due accounts, and paying down revolving account balances — can help improve your credit profile and allow you to access lending products with lower rates in the future.

 Think twice before turning to high-interest credit cards.
 Consider a SoFi personal loan instead.
 SoFi offers competitive fixed rates and same-day funding.
-Checking your rate takes just a minute.
+See your rate in minutes.

 Photo credit: iStock/MilanMarkovic